 Some longboarders even embark on epic journeys to push thousands of miles on their boards.
 There are also many long distance push (LDP) races that are similar to long distance bicycle and foot races.
 Long distance pushers typically ride long (40''+) double drop decks for more stability and less pushing effort.

-Check out our Choosing a Longboard Deck, Wheels, Trucks, and Bushings pages for advice on how to find an ideal setup for these disciplines.
+Check out our Choosing Longboard Deck, Trucks, Wheels, and Bushings pages for advice on how to find an ideal setup for these disciplines.

 DOWNHILL / FREERIDE